ctbo/ChromaCert/docs/userguide.md

 ## Transformations

 The following transformations express the chromatic polynomial of one or more graphs in terms of the chromatic polynomial(s) of other graph(s).
+This is where the actual math comes in; see the [References](#references) at the end of this document

 ### Addition-Identification